prayagupa/parallel-programming/1-seq-vs-parallel/README.md

 }
 ```

-Thread will be will be waiting till the response arrives from API,
+Thread will be waiting till the response arrives from API,
 which means CPU is not doing any work during that time, so can be
 hired for uber driving(with another `thread`) in between.